Fritz Beblo

-Friedrich Karl Ewald Beblo (10 November 1872, Breslau – 11 April 1947, Munich) was a German city planner, architect and painter.
+Friedrich Karl Ewald Beblo (10 November 1872 in Breslau – 11 April 1947 in Munich) was a German city planner, architect and painter.

 Early life and education

 His father, Emil Beblo, was a secondary school teacher.
 Fritz was a class comrade of actor Friedrich Kayssler and author and poet Christian Morgenstern at the Maria-Magdalenen-Gymnasium in Breslau, where his father also taught.
 Fritz got his lifelong love of music from his father.
 His mother took particular care of Christian Morgenstern when he and her son became acquainted with each other.
 After leaving secondary school in 1883, Beblo first attended the Technische Hochschule Charlottenburg in Berlin.
 Here, he lived in close contact with his school friends Kayssler and Morgenstern.
 The three of them founded a cabaret and the regulars' table, Der Galgenberg (Gallows Hill).
 As one of the "gallows brothers", Beblo got the nickname of Stumme Hannes (Silent Hannes).
 (One of Morgenstern's best-known works is a collection of poems called Galgenlieder or "Gallows Songs".)
 Like the future actor, Friedrich Kayssler, Beblo maintained lifelong contact with his school friend from Breslau, Morgenstern.

 In 1896, Beblo continued his studies at the Technischen Hochschule Karlsruhe with Professor Carl Schäfer, a renowned architect.
 His friendship with the painter Adolf Erbslöh is from this period.
 After finishing his studies in architecture, Beblo first went to the fortress Festung Ehrenbreitstein near Koblenz as the royal Prussian site manager and then to Traben-Trarbach on the Moselle River.
 There he participated in building the Moselle Bridge.
 After passing the examination for Baumeister (master builder) in 1902, he took over supervision of the building site for the new secondary school in Traben-Trarbach and built an adult education center (Volkshochschule) according to his own designs.